-In this article, we will delve into the legal framework surrounding lease renewals under Property Law in Australia, addressing the rights of both landlords and tenants.
+In this article, we will delve into the legal framework surrounding lease renewals in Australia, addressing the rights of both landlords and tenants.
 Understanding these rules can help you navigate the lease renewal process with clarity and confidence, and prevent you from being caught off guard by an unexpected non-renewal.

 What is a Lease Agreement?

-In Australia, lease agreements are primarily governed by state-based Residential Tenancies Acts, meaning the specific rules regarding lease renewal can vary depending on the state or territory in which the property is located.
+In Australia, lease terms are primarily governed by state-based Residential Tenancies Acts, meaning the specific rules regarding lease renewal can vary depending on the state or territory in which the property is located.
 However, most states follow similar principles when it comes to landlord and tenant rights.

 Can a Landlord Refuse to Renew a Lease?